corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 However, it imposes costs to computation, as our algorithm requires us to either impute or compute and store all distance ranks from the new landmark at each step.
 Based on our experiments comparing implementations of the same type, this increases runtime and storage only by a constant factor.

+Lastfirst outperformed maxmin in settings tailored to the strengths of the algorithm (and achieved comparable performance in other settings).
+On simulated samples from an uneven density function on the circle, lastfirst-based witness complexes more reliably detected the underlying 0- and 1-dimensional features than maxmin-based ones, and this superior performance obtained over a wide range of sampler and procedure parameters.
+These experiments also demonstrated the value of a simple additional feature of our implementation, the option to multiplicatively or additively extend the sizes of cover sets.
+This generalizable procedure holds promise for the range of TDA applications like mapper-type constructions that involve single covers or tunable families of covers.

 Additionally, lastfirst confers some interpretability benefits in the context of applications.
 When dealing with certain data types, the meaning of numerical values of distance may not be clear or intuitive.
 For instance, on patient medical data obtained from electronic health records, custom distance metrics are often used to measure the _relative_ clinical relevance between patients, and it may not be obvious what an _absolute_ distance of, say, $.35$ between patient A and patient B might mean.